Paroxysmisch/genome-assembly/dissertation/main.typ

   caption: [@symgatedgcn trained and validated on overlap graphs generated with additional @ont @ul reads (@symgatedgcn (@ul) in #text(fill: orange)[orange]) outperforms @symgatedgcn trained and validated on overlap graphs generated solely using @pacbio @hifi reads (in #text(fill: blue.darken(25%))[blue]) across both chromosomes 11 and 22.
 The darker line indicates the mean across $5$ runs, with the highlighted region indicating a $95%$ confidence interval.]
 )]

 All three architectures tested, @symgatedgcn, @gatedge, and @symgatedge, offer substantial performance gains when operating on overlap graphs augmented with ultra-long data.
-For example, on validation chromosome 11, we see that @symgatedgcn achieves higher accuracy (@subfig:better_acc_11), less false negatives (@subfig:better_fn_11) and far fewer false positives (@subfig:better_fp_11) compared to its performance on overlap graphs lacking ultra-long data.
+For example, on validation chromosome 11, we see that @symgatedgcn achieves higher accuracy (@subfig:better_acc_11), fewer false negatives (@subfig:better_fn_11) and far fewer false positives (@subfig:better_fp_11) compared to its performance on overlap graphs lacking ultra-long data.
 We observe a similar trend with validation chromosome 22---substantial decrease in false positives (@subfig:better_fp_22), although the accuracy (@subfig:better_acc_22) and false negatives exhibit limited change, due to already excellent baseline performance (@subfig:better_fn_22).

 This success extends to the test set where all three models see a significant uplift to the inverse precision and inverse F1 score, with negligible impact on other metrics such as accuracy.
 For example, with @symgatedgcn, ultra-long read data helps to improve inverse precision from $41.2%$ to $52.3%$, and the inverse F1 score from $52.5%$ to $60.4%$ (@tab:symgatedgcn_test).
 The complete suite of data can be found @app:chr-19-ul-granola-test, which shows analogous performance improvements for @gatedge and @symgatedge.
 These findings provide compelling evidence that all tested @gnn:pl are successfully able to leverage ultra-long data to improve erroneous edge detection in overlap graphs.